In the Belly of the Whale: Jonah, The Reluctant Prophet

 In the Afterword to A Journey with Jonah, Fr.
 Murray includes a lectio divina given by Cardinal Joseph Ratzinger given in 2003.
 The then Cardinal Ratzinger calls his meditation on Jonah, God Took Pity.
 In his quintessentially scholarly piece, Pope Benedict writes that Jonah is a parable.
 One where the we can see both the present and the future.
 Because, “it is only in the light of the future- ultimately in that light from God-that the present can be understood…this parable is consequently a prophecy.”

-It is a lengthy meditation and one worth reflection on in its entirety.
-Unfortunately I could find no link for you to read it other than in A Journey with Jonah.
+It is a lengthy meditation and one worth reflection in its entirety.
+Unfortunately I could find no link for its read it other than in A Journey with Jonah.

 The key words from the text are conversion…’ All shall turn from their evil ways…’conversion is not beautiful and complete [like the Jerusulem Temple] it is never finished…Day after day I must combat my laziness and habits…prejudices against my neighbor…day after day I must combat cowardice, conformism, and bullying…I must learn from the Church and let myself be led by Her….